Enville, Staffordshire: Etymology

 The earliest recorded name of the village was Efnefeld, and under that name it is entered in Domesday Book, the first part comes from the Welsh 'cefn' a Welsh word meaning "ridge" or "hillside".
 The nearby Kinver derives from the same word.

 Amenities

-The village includes The Cat Inn public house, a post office, a beauty salon, and an antique shop.
+The village includes The Cat Inn public house, a post office, a beauty salon, and a tea rooms with gift shop.

 Church

 St Mary's Church stands to the west of the village.
 The present ornate tower was built in 1871, when the original tower was taken down.
-Evidence of an earlier church on the site is to be found in a small stone figure of Saxon origin built into the arcading above the south aisle.
+Evidence of an earlier church on the site is to be found in a small stone figure of Anglo-Saxon origin built into the arcading above the south aisle.
 The church has a Norman nave (about AD 1100) and a transitional chancel (built by Roger de Birmingham, AD 1272–1307) and despite extensive restorations in 1749 and 1871 the distinguishing features remain.
-The church also contains four, 15th century misericords, which are placed on either side of the choir stalls.
+The church also contains four, 15th-century misericords, which are placed on either side of the choir stalls.

 Television presenter Nick Owen and his second wife married here in 2020.